Are you looking for some useful chicken idioms to use in your everyday English?

 - Example in a sentence: Get off your rooster and do something!

-- Meaning: a man that is often dominated, bullied or picked on a woman, usually his wife or girlfriend.
+- Meaning: a man that is often dominated, bullied, or picked on by a woman, usually his wife or girlfriend.

 - Example in a sentence: He used to be a fun guy, but ever since he married Susan he has become henpecked.